Román Fresnedo Siri: Career

 Returning to Uruguay, Fresnedo Siri worked on the UTE project between 1942 and 1948.
 It entailed the development of what was essentially an entirely new “company town” in Montevideo's Arroyo Seco district, with worker housing and schools, retail spaces, company workshops, service centers and warehouses, a thermo-electric plant, and a company headquarters building.
 For the latter, he was inspired by the example of the Rockefeller Center complex in New York.
 The centerpiece of his own design was known as the Palacio de la Luz (Palace of Light, a play on words denoting not only the light-filled building but also the power company itself - “luz” is the word commonly used by Uruguayans to refer to electricity in general).
 The 11-story Palacio de la Luz fills a full city block with its rectangular form of perfect symmetry, marked by soaring white vertical columnar ribs evenly separating dark vertical columns of glass – a design that Fresnedo would repeat in the main PAHO building.
 The Palacio de la Luz was an early example in Uruguay of a large, centrally air conditioned building with hermetically sealed windows.
 Fresnedo Siri located the mechanical systems in a central core to maximize natural light in all of the building's functional space, and engaged leading Uruguayan artists to contribute monumental mural and sculpture elements to the building.
-The building was awarded a Gold Medal in 1948 at the VI Pan American Congress of Architecture in Lima, Peru.
+The building was awarded a gold medal in 1948 at the VI Pan American Congress of Architecture in Lima, Peru.

+Sanatorio Americano

 Another signature Fresnedo Siri building from the same period, Montevideo's Sanatorio Americano (American Hospital) of 1946 represented a new approach to hospital design, inverting the traditional model through which the patients were isolated inside within buildings that formed a barrier between the healthy outside and the sick inside.
 Fresnedo Siri wanted patients to be in visual contact with green spaces, and to feel integrated into the city around them.
 As with the earlier Architecture School main faculty building and the later PAHO design, his use of a long curve in the Sanatorio Americano building exemplified his consistent interest in blending expressionist elements into his architecture, just as his attention to the integration of landscape and building in the project reflected his enduring commitment to principles of organic architecture.
 The success of the Sanatorio Americano project won him recognition as a regional leader of hospital design.
 He would devote much of the 1950s to work in this area, including several large hospital facilities in Uruguay, another in São Paulo, Brazil and the National Hospital of Asuncion, Paraguay.